Founder's Guide to Hiring a Dev Shop in 2026

 Start with an honest assessment of what you have.
 Our field guide for fixing slow engineering teams covers how to diagnose whether the problem is the code, the team, the process, or all three.
 For founders who need technical leadership but cannot afford a full-time CTO, a fractional CTO engagement can bridge the gap - we documented what the first two weeks actually look like so you know what to expect.

 One more thing to watch for during recovery: the temptation to outsource again on the same terms.
 We broke down exactly how that trap works in The Outsourcing Trap: Why Your Product Deserves Better .
-The pattern is predictable - lower cost, less control, same outcome.
-The founders who break the cycle are the ones who invest in visibility and technical oversight from day one.
+The pattern is predictable: a lower cost gets you less control, and the same outcome lands in month four.
+The founders who break the cycle invest in visibility and technical oversight from day one.

 Get a Free Code Audit #

 Not sure where your codebase stands?
 We offer a free code audit for founders who want an honest assessment before making their next hire.
-No pitch deck, no strings - just a technical review from engineers who have seen what goes wrong and know how to fix it.
+A senior engineer reads your repo and emails back a one-page assessment - no pitch deck, no follow-up call to book.